iankorf/pypractice/imeter/README.md

 Chromosome 1.
 The gene is on the forward (plus) strand, and the sequence is 82 nt long.
 As expected, the intron begins with `GT` and ends with `AG`.

-Recall that our first goal is to determine if introns near the beginning of a gene are different from those near the end.
+Recall that introns near the beginning of a gene are supposedly different from those near the end.
 To determine if this is true, you need to separate introns based on their position.

 Examine the `isplitter.py` program to see how this can be done.
 The program reads through a FASTA file using the `korflab.readfasta()` function.
 It gets